Down Duvet Guide Step 1 – Duvet Size

 How warm is your ideal duvet?
 Every down duvet has a tog rating, a measure of its insulating power.
 The higher the tog rating, the warmer the duvet.

 In the UK duvets are sold in increments of 1.5 tog, from 3.0 tog for a very light, summery duvet, up to 18.0 tog for a heavy winter duvet.
 The given values represent a minimum and actual values may be up to 3.0 tog higher.
-Because tog testing is performed on plain duvets in a lab, fitting a duvet with a cover and wearing nightclothes can effectively increase the tog rating.
+This is because tog testing is performed in a lab, and fitting a duvet with a cover and wearing nightclothes can effectively increase the tog rating.

 There are several personal factors to consider when determining the ideal tog rating of your new duvet, such as the climate where you live, your house’s heating system and whether you generally feel hot or cold at night.

 To learn more about which tog rating is best suited to your needs, visit our Choosing the Right Tog page for more information.